Henry Thomas Howard

-Henry Thomas Howard (16 January 1808 – 29 January 1851) was a British soldier and politician.
+Hon.
+Henry Thomas Howard (16 January 1808 – 29 January 1851) was a British soldier and politician from the Howard family.

+Howard was born at Charlton Park, Wiltshire, the second son of Thomas Howard, Viscount Andover, and his wife, Hon.
+Elizabeth Jane, daughter of James Dutton, 1st Baron Sherborne.
+In 1820, his father succeeded as the 16th Earl of Suffolk.

-The second son of Thomas Howard, 16th Earl of Suffolk, he was educated at Charterhouse School.
+He was educated at Charterhouse School.

 On 21 July 1825, he purchased a commission as an ensign in the 58th Regiment of Foot.
 He later became a lieutenant, and purchased an unattached captaincy on 9 November 1830.
 He was returned as member of parliament for Cricklade in 1841.

-On 24 June 1845, he married Georgiana Maria, daughter of Sir John Guise, 3rd Baronet, at Rendcomb Park, Gloucestershire.
-He died in 1851 at Beauchamp, Gloucestershire.
+On 24 June 1845, he married Georgiana Maria, elder daughter of Sir John Guise, 3rd Baronet, at Rendcomb Park, Gloucestershire.
+They had three children: